Important updates

 There is a new electronic travel authorisation (ETA) scheme for visitors to the UK (non-visa nationals without a visa).
 A non-visa national who has no visa will need an ETA, before they can travel to request entry as a Visitor.
 Whether you apply depends on the date you intend to travel and your nationality.

-Check if you can get an electronic travel authorisation (ETA)
+Check if you can need an electronic travel authorisation (ETA)

 sillouette of an airplane against a sunset

-What you can expect and need to consider when you are travelling to the UK.
+What you can expect and need to consider when you are travelling to the UK for study.

 A red banner saying welcome

-When you arrive in the UK, you must attend International Check-in before you start your studies.
+When you arrive in the UK (or if you've applied for a new visa), you must attend International Check-in to prove your right to study in the UK.

 EFI external - CAM

-An eVisa is an online record of your immigration status which can be shared with others.
+The new online eVisa system gives you access to an online record of your immigration/visa status which can be securely shared with others.

 careers students

-Find out which visa permission is suitable for your study at Edinburgh, and how to apply.
-There is the Student route, Standard Visitor amongst other types of permission.
+Find out which visa/immigration permission is suitable for your study at Edinburgh, and how you can meet the relevant application requirements.

 A passport, compass and money